Phong-Rodrigues Extrinsic Vector-Field Processing: Bracket Comparison

 \subsubsection{Global fitting}

-As our space of tangent vector-fields is not closed under the Lie bracket, it is generally not the case that the bracket of vector fields $X$ and $Y$ can be expressed as a linear combination of our tangent vector-field basis.
+As our space of tangent vector-fields is not closed under the Lie bracket, the bracket of vector-fields $X$ and $Y$ cannot (in general) be expressed as a linear combination of our tangent vector-field basis.
 However, it is straightforward to compute the projection of the bracket $[X,Y]$ onto our space of vector-fields.

-Given tangent vector-fields $X$ and $Y$, we start by computing the ``weak representation'' of their Lie bracket, $\mathbf{b}\in\R^{2|\mathcal{V}|}$, by computing the integral of dot-product of the bracket with the tangent vector-field basis functions:
+Given tangent vector-fields $X$ and $Y$, we start by computing the ``weak representation'' of their Lie bracket, $\mathbf{b}\in\R^{2|\mathcal{V}|}$, by computing the integral of the dot-product of the bracket with the tangent vector-field basis functions (which only requires that the bracket be pointwise evaluatable):

 Then, we obtain the coefficients of the projection of the bracket onto the space of tangent vector-fields, $\mathbf{z}\in\R^{2|\mathcal{V}|}$, by solving: